-couples therapy online - marriage counselling in Dubai - therapy for jealousy
+online marriage counselling - jealousy

 What is Jealousy?

+In marriage counselling or couples therapy (in person in Dubai or online) we often address jealousy as an emotional, behavioural, cognitive and interpersonal phenomenon.
+Jealousy is an affective state caused by a threat to a valued relationship or its actual loss.
+It usually emerges due to the threat of a real or imaginary rival.
+Subsequently, jealousy elicits cognitive, behavioural and physical reactions to defend against relationship threats.
 Furthermore, as an intricate social feeling or a blend of emotions, jealousy contains, in differing ratios, uncertainty, mistrust, contempt, anger and fury, anguish, feelings of being offended and humiliated, fear of refusal and related hurt.
 In addition, jealousy often leads to chronic marital conflict, despair, depression, anxiety, fury, violence, intimidation and even death.
+Couples counselling and therapy for jealousy (in-person or online via an Internet-based platform) aim to help individuals recognise and manage their jealousy response.

 Below, I present an example of the cognitive behavioural approach with the possible integration of EMDR as one of the methods I may use in couples therapy for jealousy.
 Yet, depending on the case, our therapy might involve an alternative approach (e.g. person-centred) or none at all.
-Ultimately, therapy for jealousy aims to resolve marital conflict, promote healthier communication and achieve a more fulfilling relationship.
+Ultimately, therapy aims to resolve marital conflict, promote healthier communication and achieve a more fulfilling relationship.

 Cognitive Distortions and Hyperawareness of Threats